cadlinga/texan_courseware/groundschool/cas/index.md

 # Crew Alerting System

-The electrical supply system is made up of a three major components, the battery, the generator and the auxillary battery.
+The crew alerting system is designed to get the most important and time critical information to the pilot and encourage them to prioritise that information.